 If a solicitor was appointed by the deceased they may expect to be appointed to administer the estate.
 If Co-Executors and beneficiaries agree that the estate should be administered by an alternative firm or by the Co_executors themselves then the Solicitor Executor may agree to Renounce his/her appointment but isn’t obliged to do so.
 If you appoint Final Duties to deal with Probate we will liaise with the Solicitor Executor and ask them to Renounce.

 There are a number of bank accounts I don’t know where to begin please can you advise?

-If you have few minutes to call we can complete an Estate Fact Find with you, we will then be able to tell you how complex the estate is, how long it will take to administer
+If you have a few minutes to call we can complete an Estate Fact Find with you, we will then be able to tell you how complex the estate is and how long it will take to administer.

 How do I transfer the ownership of the property without selling it?

 The Executors or Personal Representatives of the Estate will be able to transfer the ownership of the Deceased property in accordance with the Will or Rules of Intestacy.
 The transfer can only be done with the Land Registry when a Grant of Probate has been given.
 Depending on the situation you may need to carry out either an Assent or a Transfer.
 If you decide to appoint Final Duties to deal with your probate then we will be able to advise which is appropriate in your case.

 Where do I get the probate forms if I want to do it myself?